ietf-wg-aipref/wg-materials/ietf124/minutes.md

 EKR: if I have a procedure, have a corpus of data.
 Spit out 50 exemplars & user hates it.
 Now foundation model is on, AI output is off.
 Is this legal.
 I don't think org boundary is right - create a foundation model that generates code (true vibe coder).
 Is that AI output?

 Roberta: the idea is the agents talk to each other, no human interaction in the middle.
 No visibility for the last node.
 Think it is a design issue.
 Building systems where AI is a human in the system.
 Not covering it such that opt out is clear, yet also not stopping progression of data.
-Hard to have all 3 groups agreeing at the same livel of control
+Hard to have all 3 groups agreeing at the same level of control

 Elaine:  this is written to be broad.
 Can someone explain intention.
 Don't understand 3rd paragraph.